AmrMohamad/PyKanban/README.md

 <img src="./docs/view-tables.png" width="50%" alt="list-of-tables">

+explaining the 'Create Table' and turn back to 'View Tables' [^1]

 #### For Create Table

 It will ask you for the name of the new table to create a new folder in <code>./pykanban/data/</code> folder containing all new table data and the table be saved in a CSV file like this <code>latest.csv</code>.<br> After that, it starts asking you for the details of the table